-- To refer the case to the University Secretary to be considered under Stage 3 of this procedure.
-This will only be appropriate in the most serious of cases, where, for example, evidence of a serious risk to either the health and safety of the student or others has been identified, and it is thought that suspension, exclusion or expulsion of the student may be the appropriate course of action, or where a particular course of action has been recommended (such as part-time study or suspending a placement) but the student does not agree. - 2.10 The decision of the Enhanced Support Panel, together with a concise record of the meeting, should be sent to the student within 7 working days from the date of the meeting, and a copy kept on the student's personal file within the department.
+- To refer the case to the Director of Student Support and Success to be considered under Stage 3 of this procedure.
+This will only be appropriate in the most serious of cases, where, for example, evidence of a serious risk to either the health and safety of the student or others has been identified, and it is thought that suspension, exclusion or expulsion of the student may be the appropriate course of action, or where a particular course of action has been recommended (such as part-time study or suspending a placement) but the student does not agree.
+Where a prospective student is considered at stage three, this could result in the student's offer being deferred or rescinded. - 2.10 The decision of the Enhanced Support Panel, together with a concise record of the meeting, should be sent to the student within 7 working days from the date of the meeting, and a copy kept on the student's personal file within the department.